V10git/V10git-GamesQuickSaveImprover/README.md

 # Games QuickSave Improver
-Increase quicksave slots count in any games
+Increase quicksave slots count in any games.
 You need change sources definitions and recompile for it work in your game.

 You can inject it by start Injector